FIWARE/tutorials.Relationships-Linked-Data/README.md

 -   _Relationship_ attributes

-For each entity, the _Property_ attributes (including various subtypes such as _GeoProperty_ , _TemporalProperty_ and time values) define the current state something in the real world.
+For each entity, the _Property_ attributes (including various subtypes such as _GeoProperty_ , _TemporalProperty_ and time values) define the current state of something in the real world.
 As the state of the entity changes the `value` of each _Property_ is updated to align with the last real world reading of the attribute.
 All _Property_ attributes relate to the state of a single entity.

-_Relationship_ attributes correspond to the interactions **between** entities (which are expected to change over time).
+_Relationship_ attributes correspond to the associations **between** entities (which might change over time).
 They effectively provide the graph linking the nodes of the data entities together.
 Each _Relationship_ attribute holds an `object` in the form of a URN - effectively a pointer to another object. _Relationship_ attributes do not hold data themselves.